evmts/tevm-monorepo/README.md

 ## Contributing 💻

-Contributions are encouraged, but please open an issue before doing anything major
+Contributions are encouraged, but please open an issue before doing any major changes to make sure your change will be accepted.

 ## 🚧 WARNING: UNDER CONSTRUCTION 🚧

 **This project is in alpha and subject to frequent changes**

+Reach out if you want to use EVMts in a serious project and I will help make sure your project is updated when any breaking changes happen

 ## Check out these tools 🔧